Export To PDF in MAUI DataGrid (SfDataGrid)

 Export DataGrid to PDF format without column header cells

-By default, the column headers will not be exported to PDF document.
-To export the SfDataGrid with the column headers, set the DataGridPdfExportingOption.CanExportStackedHeaders property to true.
+By default, stacked column headers will not be exported to the PDF document.
+To export the SfDataGrid with stacked headers, set the DataGridPdfExportingOption.CanExportStackedHeaders property to true.

 DataGridPdfExportingOption option = new DataGridPdfExportingOption();